Need to Create a Relationship Diagram in Excel?

 To identify cause-effect or method-objective relationships among related items in a system when the interactions are complex or involved.
 The relationship diagram shows cause and effect relationships among many key elements.
 It can be used to identify the causes of problems or to work backward from a desired outcome to identify all of the causal factors that would need to exist to ensure the achievement of an outcome.
 In contrast, the affinity diagram, only shows logical groupings.

-- State the problem or issue under discussion--software defects, customer retention, process steps, whatever.
-Write this on a Post-it ® note.
+- State the problem or issue under discussion: software defects, customer retention, process steps, whatever.

-- the key issue at the center of a white board or on one side or the other.
+- Write this on a Post-it ® note and place it at the center of a white board or on one side or the other.

 - Draw one-way arrows to indicate the cause-effect relationship among all of the components of the diagram.
 Avoid two way arrows; decide which component has the most influence and draw the arrow in one direction only.